Self-Destructive Language Model: Evaluation

 \subsection{Experimental Setting}

-\textbf{Datasets and models.} In our experiments, we build the harmful data using the Beavertail harmful QA dataset\mcite {jiBeaverTailsImprovedSafety2023}, a comprehensive resource containing 14 categories of harmful content that has been widely used in prior work\mcite{huangVaccinePerturbationawareAlignment2024a, rosatiRepresentationNoisingDefence2024a, huangBoosterTacklingHarmful2024a, liuTargetedVaccineSafety2025a}.
+\textbf{Datasets and models.} In our experiments, we build the harmful data using the Beavertail harmful QA dataset~\citep {jiBeaverTailsImprovedSafety2023}, a comprehensive resource containing 14 categories of harmful content that has been widely used in prior work~\citep{huangVaccinePerturbationawareAlignment2024a, rosatiRepresentationNoisingDefence2024a, huangBoosterTacklingHarmful2024a, liuTargetedVaccineSafety2025a}.
 Specifically, the adversarial dataset $\gD_\mathrm{adv}$ comprises 4K samples from the training split of the Beavertail dataset; the alignment dataset $\gD_\mathrm{aln}$ pairs each harmful prompt from $\gD_\mathrm{adv}$ with the corresponding refusal response generated by OpenAI GPT-4o.
-Additionally, we build the benign dataset $\gD_\mathrm{bgn}$ using 4K random samples from the Alpaca dataset\mcite{alpaca_dataset}.
+Additionally, we build the benign dataset $\gD_\mathrm{bgn}$ using 4K random samples from the Alpaca dataset~\citep{alpaca_dataset}.
 For the harmful fine-tuning attack evaluation, we use random samples from the training split of the Beavertail dataset, excluding samples previously used by \sys to train the self-destruct model.
-We consider a diverse range of LLMs, including {\tt Llama2-7b}\mcite{touvronLLaMAOpenEfficient2023a}, {\tt Qwen2.5-3b} and {\tt Qwen2.5-7b}\mcite{qwenQwen25TechnicalReport2025}, and {\tt Llama3.1-8b} and {\tt Llama3.2-3b}\mcite{grattafioriLlama3Herd2024}.
-We use {\tt Llama2-7b}\mcite{touvronLLaMAOpenEfficient2023a} as the default LLM and report results on other models in \msec{sec:moremodels}.
+We consider a diverse range of LLMs, including {\tt Llama2-7b}~\citep{touvronLLaMAOpenEfficient2023a}, {\tt Qwen2.5-3b} and {\tt Qwen2.5-7b}~\citep{qwenQwen25TechnicalReport2025}, and {\tt Llama3.1-8b} and {\tt Llama3.2-3b}~\citep{grattafioriLlama3Herd2024}.
+We use {\tt Llama2-7b}~\citep{touvronLLaMAOpenEfficient2023a} as the default LLM and report results on other models in \msec{sec:moremodels}.
+All the experiments are conducted on Nvidia H100 GPU.

-{\bf SEAM.} Under the default setting, \sys optimizes the target model using the AdamW optimizer\mcite{loshchilovDecoupledWeightDecay2018}, with a learning rate $\eta$ = 2$e$-5, batch size of 8, and training duration of 500 steps.
+{\bf SEAM.} Under the default setting, \sys optimizes the target model using the AdamW optimizer~\citep{loshchilovDecoupledWeightDecay2018}, with a learning rate $\eta$ = 2$e$-5, batch size of 8, and training duration of 500 steps.
 We use the grid search to find the optimal hyper-parameter settings as: $\alpha$ = 1, $\beta$ = 1$e$-2 in \meq{eq:totalloss}, and $\epsilon$ = 1$e$-3 in \meq{eq:sldestimation}.
 The setting of other parameters is deferred to \msec{sec:Implement Details}.